Optimisation of Quantum Hamiltonian Evolution: From Two Projection Operators to Local Hamiltonians: Quantum Hamiltonian Simulation

 It is also possible to define the Hamiltonian simulation problem as the determination of the evolution operator $U(T)$, and omit any mention of the initial and the final states.
 The accuracy of the simulation is then specified by the norm of the difference between simulated and exact evolution operators, say $||\widetilde{U}(T)-U(T)|| < \epsilon$.
 In actual implementation, the simulated $\widetilde{U}(T)$ may not be exactly unitary, due to round-off and truncation errors, but the preceding measure for the accuracy of the simulation still suffices as long as $\epsilon$ is small enough.

 We concern ourselves here only with Hamiltonians acting in finite $N$-dimensional Hilbert spaces.
 A general Hamiltonian would then be a dense $N \times N$ matrix, and there is no efficient way to simulate it.
 So we restrict the Hamiltonian according to the following features commonly present in physical problems:\\ (1) The Hilbert space is a tensor product of many small components, e.g. $N=2^n$ for a system of $n$ qubits.\\ (2) The components have only local interactions irrespective of the size of the system, e.g. only nearest neighbour couplings.
 That makes the Hamiltonian sparse, with $O(N)$ non-zero elements.\\ (3) The Hamiltonian is specified in terms of a finite number of efficiently computable functions, while the arguments of the functions can depend on the components, e.g. the interactions are translationally invariant.\\ These features follow the notion of Kolmogorov complexity, where the computational resources needed to describe an object are quantified in terms of the compactness of the description.
-With a compact description of the Hamiltonian, the resources needed to just write it down do not influence the simulation complexity \cite{compactH}.
+With a compact description of the Hamiltonian, the resources needed to just write it down do not influence the simulation complexity. \footnote{Even Hamiltonians without explicit symmetry structure can have a compact description with a compressed labeling scheme, as in case of finite element domain decompositions.
+Mathematically, ``local interactions" can be traded for ``limited interactions", and the number of functions can be enlarged somewhat, but such possibilities are unlikely in common physical problems.}

-Such sparse Hamiltonians can be mapped to graphs with bounded degree $d$, with the vertices representing physical components of the system and the edges denoting the interactions between neighbouring components.
+Such sparse Hamiltonians can be mapped to graphs with bounded degree $d$, with the vertices representing the physical components of the system and the edges denoting the interactions between neighbouring components.
 Their simulations can be easily parallelised---on classical computers, Hamiltonians with these features allow SIMD simulations with domain decomposition.

 We note that long range physical interactions do exist, but simulation of generic dense Hamiltonians is not efficient \cite{BerryChilds}.
 Only with some extra properties, dense Hamiltonians can lead to non-local evolution operators having compact descriptions.
 A useful example is FFT, which describes a dense but factorisable unitary transformation that can be efficiently implemented, but we do not consider such possibilities here.